Rachel Bloom: There's a cost to being bigger than a size 2 on red carpet

 Even though Bloom earns an $50,000 or more an episode of her popular CW comedy before taxes, the expenses add up quickly.

-There is 10% for her agent, 10% for her manager, 5% for her entertainment lawyer, plus thousands more for a publicist — all part of the cost of doing business in show business.
+There is 10 percent for her agent, 10 percent for her manager, 5 percent for her entertainment lawyer, plus thousands more for a publicist — all part of the cost of doing business in show business.

 The studios cover the costs of makeup and hair for the big events, but there are other "gigs" that come out of her pocket, averaging about $800 a pop, she says.